Ex pede Herculem: Origin

 In other words, one can extrapolate the whole from the part.
-Ex ungue leonem, "from its claw [we can know] the lion," is a similar phrase, noted in Benet's Reader's Encyclopedia 1948.
+Ex ungue leonem, "from its claw [we can know] the lion," is a similar phrase, anecdotally attributed to Johann Bernoulli.

 The principle was raised to an axiom of biology by D'Arcy Wentworth Thompson, in On Growth and Form, 1917; it has found dependable use in paleontology, where the measurements of a fossil jawbone or a single vertebra offer a close approximation of the size of a long-extinct animal, in cases where comparable animals are already known.
 The studies of proportionality in biology are pursued in the fields of morphogenesis, biophysics and biostatistics.